-The Looney Bin is Not A Bin and Not Headed by a Looney
+The Looney Bin is Not A Bin and Not Filled with or Run by Loonies

 You’d have to know Dr. Darko to know what to expect next.
-While he’s not an internal medicine doc, he is a Fellow of the American College of Physicians, and has been for almost 40 years.
-Most of his 30 year clinical career was as a consulting psychiatrist in a general medical hospital.
-He’s done his time in the psychiatrist’s chair, of course, but has also stood nose-to-nose with many an internist and surgeon telling them just which patient does have a problem and which one is not crazy.
-And so it was to that very chair in the office of the Head of the Psychiatry Division that the blond lady from Las Vegas later found herself.
+While he’s not strictly an internal medicine doc, he is a Fellow of the American College of Physicians, and has been for almost 40 years.
+Most of his 30 year clinical career was as a consulting psychiatrist to everywhere in a general medical/surgical hospital.
+He’s also done his time in the psychiatrist’s chair, of course, but on occasion has stood nose-to-nose with many an internist and surgeon telling them just which patient does have a problem and which one’s not crazy.
+And so it was in that very chair in the office of the Head of the Psychiatry Division in the Department of Medicine that the blond lady from Las Vegas later found herself.

 You Mean There’s Really A Medical History Here?

-Of course, the referral paperwork needed to ricochet about the innards of the clinic first.
+Of course, the referral paperwork needed to travel around in the innards of the clinic first.
 The woman from Las Vegas had to again go home and get on the schedule to be seen in Psychiatry.
 And she was not happy about it.
+Not at all happy about it.
 She had damn worms crawling out of her skin and people thought she was crazy.
-This all took place back in the days of paper medical records.
+This all took place back in the good old days of paper medical records.
 There were stacks of records from the doctors in Las Vegas and Reno, and the records from the recent visits to the clinic.
 Dr. Darko stayed late the evening before the day of her appointment, reviewing it all.

 Oh Joy.
-The Big Day Meeting the Psychiatrist
+Oh, Really!
+The Big Day of Meeting the Psychiatrist

 While she was pleasant enough and seemed to be trying to be open-minded, she felt seeing a psychiatrist was a put-down and an insult.
 And she said as much.
 When you’re a lady with worms crawling out of your skin, what help is a shrink?
 Dr. Darko was used to this attitude as a first hello.
 He repeated gathering her medical history, though of course with a psychiatric bent, and did the full-blown mental status exam part of the physical exam.
-Since the worms always came out of her forearms and hands, he spent a lot of time talking about her forearms and hands.
+Since the worms always came out of her forearms and hands, he spent a lot of time talking about them, why the skin might be rough for such a young woman, her jobs and career, and her life.
 Unfortunately, they ran out of time at that first visit and she had to schedule to come back.
 For some reason she didn’t seem that upset about this inconvenience.